Weather vs. Climate: How Do They Differ?2 min read

 People often try to dispute or confirm climate change due to a single weather event.
 There are big differences between what we call “weather” and “climate”.
 Weather refers to short-term changes in the atmosphere, and climate refers to the weather over a very long period.1

 The normal temperatures that the market weather vendors use are averages of temperatures over a 10- or a 30-year period.
 The 30-year normal is updated by the National Atmospheric and Oceanic Administration (NOAA) every 10 years, while the 10-year normal is the running average.
-The natural gas market tends to use a shorter timeframe, a five-year average, when estimating withdrawals or injections.

 Climate data can tell someone what they can expect during a given time of year.
 Usually there is cold and snowy weather across the Midwest from December through February, while the Southeast tends to be hot and humid during the summer months.
 While descriptions of a location’s climate can tell someone what to expect, it does not provide any specific details about what the weather will be on a given day.1 There could be a very warm day across the Midwest during the winter months and a cool/dry day across the Southeast during the summer months.